ag-pacier/pollutionclient_rs/README.md

   - The username with write permissions to the outlined database ***must be declared with OPENWEATHER_INFLUXDB_DBPASS***
 - OPENWEATHER_INFLUXDB_DBPASS
   - The password for the provided username to the outlined database ***must be declared with OPENWEATHER_INFLUXDB_DBUSER***
+- OPENWEATHER_INFLUXDB_TOKEN
+  - The token to use to connect to InfluxDB v2 or cloud

 # Final Notes
 I made this for myself.
 I'm using it to track pollution in my area and dump the stats into Grafana.
 If you have questions, feel free to reach out.
 If you have PRs, those are always welcome.